Arun-mukesh/Financial-Record-Manager/README.md

-# FINANCIAL RECORD MANAGEMENT SYSTEM
-💰 Financial Record Management System
+# 💰Financial Record Management System
 A simple and efficient Financial Record Management System built using C++ to track daily income, expenses, and savings.
 The system allows users to:

 ✅ Add and categorize income and expenses